DuPage County Truck Equipment Failure Accidents Lawyers

 We are highly acclaimed not only for our skill and experience, but for our unwavering commitment to our clients and down to earth approach.
 Our lawyers are honest, compassionate, responsive and approachable.
-We keep extended evening and weekend hours for your convenience, have five locations to serve you, and we respond quickly to all client inquiries.
+We keep extended evening and weekend hours for your convenience, have 4 locations to serve you, and we respond quickly to all client inquiries.
 In addition, we take all personal injury cases on a contingency basis; so you only pay attorney fees if we win your case.

 Common Types of Truck Equipment Failure

 Poor maintenance can lead to numerous forms of truck equipment failure.
 Some of the most common include:

 - Trailer dislodgement;

 - Mirrors that are broken or missing; and

 - Numerous faulty interior engine parts.